KANE123WILLIAMSON/Home-Loan-Analysis/README.md

 As we can see from the above bar graph majority of the loan applicants require 240-365 days to repay the loan

 We can see from the above bar graph that majority of the loan applicants do not have any dependents on them

+From the graph we can see that female, single not graduates have the lowest chances of loan default

+From the graph we can see that majorly people with salary between 0 to 10000 are applying for loans between 0 and 300000

+Loan Amount recovery for the major category of persons between salaries 0 and 30000 lies between 300 to 400 days